Tapestry Falls 15% Following Q3 Earnings; Kate Spade In Focus (NYSE:TPR)

 Why It's Important

 RBC analyst Brian Tunick was quoted by Reagan as saying Tapestry may have faced elevated expectations based on the "strong results" seen at mega-luxury brand LVMH.
-The analyst was also quoted as saying the decline in Tapestry's stock could be seen as a buying opportunity as the company's brand transformation to date has been "pretty impressive" while demand for its products remain "encouraging."
+The analyst was also quoted as saying the decline in Tapestry's stock could be seen as a buying opportunity as the company's brand transformation to date has been "pretty impressive" while demand for its products remains "encouraging."

 What's Next